 - a.
-President;
+President:

 - b.
 Vice President;

 - c.
 Secretary;

 - d.
-Treasurer;
+Treasurer:

 - e.
-Political Director:
+Political Director;

 - f.
 Coordinator for Social Justice and Accountability;

 - g.
 Coordinator for Communications;

 - h.
 Coordinator for Organizing;

-- j.
+- i.
 Six (6) Lead Organizers;

 - i.
 Lead Organizer for Workers in Master's Programs

 - ii.
 Lead Organizer for International Graduate Workers

 - iii.
 Lead Organizer for Physical Sciences

 - iv.
 Lead Organizer for Life Sciences

 - v.
 Lead Organizer for Humanities

 - vi.
 Lead Organizer for Social Sciences

 Section 5.
-Eligibility for office.
 To be eligible for office, a person must:

-- a.
-Be a Bargaining Unit Member of the organization in good standing; - b.
-IF running for Lead Organizer for Physical Sciences, Lead Organizer for Life Sciences, Lead Organizer for Humanities, or Lead Organizer for Social Sciences, ALSO be currently enrolled in the relevant constituency.
+a.
+Be a Bargaining Unit Member of the organization in good standing;

+b.
+If running for Lead Organizer for Physical Sciences, Lead Organizer for Life Sciences, Lead Organizer for Humanities, or Lead Organizer for Social Sciences, also be currently enrolled in the relevant constituency.